WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 ### selectNextBlock

-Returns an action object used in signalling that the block following the given clientId should be selected.
+Yields action objects used in signalling that the block following the given clientId should be selected.

 *Parameters*